HB-1514

 Plain Language

-State agencies that use an automated decision system as a substantial factor in employment decisions must disclose five categories of information to affected individuals: (1) that an automated system is being used, (2) its intended use (e.g., evaluating candidates, compensation, promotion), (3) data input types and sources, (4) how the system fits into the agency's decision-making process, and (5) whether personal data will be shared with third parties or fed back into the system.
-This is a pre-decision notification and explanation obligation — the individual must be informed both that an automated system is in play and how it operates.
+State agencies using an automated decision system as a substantial factor in employment decisions must disclose to affected individuals five categories of information: (1) that an automated system is being used, (2) the system's intended employment use, (3) the types and sources of data inputs, (4) how the system factors into decision-making, and (5) the extent to which personal data will be shared with third parties or fed back into the system.
+This is a pre-decision notification and explanation obligation triggered whenever the automated system is a substantial factor in the employment decision.

 Statutory Text